Courtney Act: 2014-2020

-In 2021 it was announced that Courtney would become the new host of the Australian Broadcasting Corporation's long form television interview show Courtney Act's One Plus One, which was nominated for an AACTA Award.
+In 2021 it was announced that Courtney would become the new host of ABC Television's long-form television interview show Courtney Act's One Plus One, which was nominated for an AACTA Award.
 It was revealed that Network 10 had commissioned a pilot of Act's interview television series called Courtney's Closet, which transformed a different celebrity guest into drag each week while also learning about their personal journey, and premiered on video on demand streaming website 10 Play as part of its Pilot Showcase series.
-Act's podcast with Vanity Faire, also got renewed for a second season, Brenda!
+Act's podcast with Vanity Faire also got renewed for a second season, Brenda!
 Call Me.
-The show was world's largest LGBTQIA+ podcast, with the first season reaching 750,000 listens across 170 countries worldwide since debuting in February last year.
-In June 2022, it was revealed that Act would become a judge on new ITV reality competition show, Queens for the Night, where she will sit on the judging panel alongside Melanie C, Layton Williams and Rob Beckett, with Lorraine Kelly as host.
+The show was world's largest LGBTQIA+ podcast, with the first season reaching 750,000 listens across 170 countries worldwide since debuting in February 2021.
+In June 2022, it was announced that Courtney would become a judge on new ITV reality competition show, Queens for the Night, where she would sit on the judging panel alongside Melanie C, Layton Williams, and Rob Beckett, with Lorraine Kelly as host.

-On the 22nd of August 2022 It was announced that Courtney would play the Killer Queen in all cities except for Sydney in the Australian arena tour of the We Will Rock You (musical).
+On 22 August 2022, it was announced that Courtney would play the Killer Queen in all cities except for Sydney in the Australian arena tour of the We Will Rock You musical.

+In 2023, Courtney competed on the fifth season of The Masked Singer Australia as Cowgirl, making her the first genderfluid contestant to compete on the show.
+She was unmasked on the tenth episode, after her seventh performance.

+In May 2024, Courtney was the backstage correspondent for SBS's coverage of the Eurovision Song Contest 2024, held in Malmö, Sweden.
+Courtney reprised this position alongside Tony Armstrong for the 2025 Eurovision Song Contest in Basel, Switzerland.

 Personal life

 Jenek is a vegan, and identifies as pansexual, genderfluid and polyamorous.
 In 2018, he was based in London, having previously lived in Sydney and Los Angeles.
+Courtney currently resides in Sydney, having purchased her first home there in 2022.